DeviantCord/DeviantCord/docs/source/requesthosting.rst

 Though we do have a few requirements

 - Join the DeviantCord Discord server
-- Fill out the Google Forms for requesting hosting `Request Bot <https://forms.gle/6PiGroDvr7UdDH7h9>`_
+- Fill out the Google Forms for requesting hosting

 These requirements are mandatory to make sure that staff members can contact server owners by having a mutual server additionally it will allow for server owners/staff to be able to see announcements regarding the bot such as maintenance,